Art as Experience: Drawing and New Media

 Eligibility: current sophomores, juniors, seniors

 (see eligibility requirements)

-You will work on independent, self-directed projects, using a broad range of mediums from drawing and collage to digital photography and video installation.
-And, you'll have the opportunity to draw from a live, nude model as you explore ways to engage in the material practice and experience of contemporary art.
+For your independent, self-directed projects, you'll use a broad range of mediums from collage to digital photography, screen printing, and video installation.
+You'll have the opportunity to draw from a live, nude model as you explore ways to engage in the material practice and experience of contemporary art.

 Art as Experience culminates with a group exhibition, curated and installed by you and your classmates.

 This is a class in contemporary art practice wherein technique and craft, though important, are considered in relation to concept.
 This relation will underlie all our assignments and discussions.

 - Students will work on in-class studio assignments (several of which may be collaborative in nature) in a variety of mediums and modes.
 No prior technical knowledge is necessary, and students will be assessed on the basis of their individual effort and progress.
 Some out-of-class studio work may be necessary.